pflarue/ardop/docs/About.md

 ### Contributing to ardopcf

 It is the hope of the authors that this project can be an effective learning tool for amatuers that intend to get involved with software modem development.
-Contributing to this software is welcome, especially when it comes to finding and fixing bugs, improving user experience, and improving performance (without breaking compatibility with host applications or other ARDOP implementations)
+Contributing to this software is welcome, especially when it comes to finding and fixing bugs, improving user experience, and improving performance (without breaking compatibility with host applications or other ARDOP implementations).
+Please see [CONTIBUTING](CONTRIBUTING.md).

 If you fork this project and make any changes are made that break compatibility with other ARDOP-compatible stations, your fork should not carry the ARDOP name, to avoid confusion for users.